happner/happner/docs/configuration.md

 `defaultRoute` - Where to store data when no match is found in the per component `data.route` masks.<br/>
 `secure` - Set true will enable security.
 Users in groups with permissions will need to be created.
 See [Security](security.md)<br/>
 `adminPassword` - If secure is true, this sets a password for the genesis user (_ADMIN).<br/>
-`setOptions` - Default options set by the exchange when calling functions through the datalayer.
+`setOptions` - Default options set by the exchange when calling functions through the datalayer.</br>

 __NOTE:__ The `config.datalayer` section can be omitted if all defaults are acceptable.